As used by:

-Paying all your bills with American Express saves time and money, and boosts your rewards—Deloitte reports that paying with card and is up to 73% cheaper.
+Paying all your bills with a premium credit card saves time and money, and boosts your rewards — Deloitte reports that paying by credit or debit card is up to 73% cheaper.

 Pay anywhere with American Express

-Get rewarded for your business expenses, even where American Express isn’t accepted.
-You can earn rewards on so much more, including your stock purchases, office supplies, and wages.
+Get rewarded for your business expenses, even where American Express, Mastercard or Visa aren’t accepted.
+You can earn rewards on so much more, including your tax, super, stock purchases, office supplies, and rent.

 Get a better deal

-American Express gives you up to 55 days credit.
+Most credit and charge cards give you up to 55 days to pay.
 By paying immediately you can negotiate early payment discounts with your billers and suppliers.
 Then use scheduling to lock in discounts and avoid late payment fees.

 Pay direct from your accounting software

-Enjoy the convenience of paying direct from your accounting software, like Xero.
+Enjoy the convenience of paying direct from Xero or MYOB.
 Save time by automatically posting, scheduling, reconciling, and adjusting bills.

 How it works